Back to Our Team

 Christina P. Mott - Attorney

 Christina represents hospitals, professionals and employers involved in litigation ranging from medical malpractice to professional malpractice to employment.
+She is also the author of the Idaho Medical Malpractice Defense blog where she discusses medical malpractice law, trending issues, and recent litigation, from the defense perspective.
 Christina is a particularly effective lawyer because of the combination of her innate curious nature and her scientific background.
 Over the course of her legal career, she has always enjoyed learning and researching all issues and developments that she encounters in a case, including: whether a patient brought to an Emergency Department via ambulance can be classified as an intended beneficiary of a services contract between the hospital and an independent radiology group, to wage and hour concerns for employers who provide smartphone stipends and utilize cloud-based services, to implications arising from the increasing trend of ‘Reptilian Tactics’ that seek to appeal to jurors’ senses of community safety during litigation.
 Christina then identifies the most strategic way to apply her findings to the case at hand and determines the best way to explain it to the Judge and jurors through briefing and oral advocacy.
+Christina is a graduate of the Idaho State Bar’s Trial Skills Academy, a two-day intensive program where participants practice all aspects of trial skills, including: voir dire, opening statements, witness examination (direct and cross), authenticating exhibits, impeachment, making objections, and closing arguments.
 Christina’s prior litigation experience includes: